Pavlov’s Dog refurbishment transforms with technology inspired offer

 As part of its new offer, the Pavlov’s Dog will provide a one-stop shop for its customers from early morning breakfast through to late night entertainment.
 Opening daily from 8.00am the pub will be offering a coffee shop style grab and go counter serving tea, coffee, snacks and pastries to eat in or take-away.
 This, alongside free super-fast broadband, complimentary wifi-linked printer for printing off last minute assignments, plugs and USB ports on tables for easy phone and computer charging, loan of phone chargers and a free cash machine means the Pavlov’s Dog will be an ideal environment for flexible working by day.

 The food and drink offer is packed with choice, quality and value.
 From breakfast to a late night snack, The Pavlov’s Dog’s new menu has it all covered.
-The main menu offers brilliant burgers and meaty dogs, loaded with chilli, plus favourites such as mac & cheese or fish & chips.
+The main menu offers brilliant burgers and meaty dogs, loaded with chilli, plus favourites such as mac and cheese or fish and chips.
 Whilst for those looking for a morning kick start, an afternoon indulgence or simply snacks, there’s bacon sarnies, and generous sharer trays.
 Super-hot sauces for the mighty brave sit alongside more traditional ones to accompany any dish.

 With five craft beer hand pumps at the bar serving regularly rotating beers, the Pavlov’s Dog will have one of the best selections of craft beers in Reading.
 Customers will be encouraged to try three at once with third pint taster trays or alternatively share a two or three pint flagon with friends.
 A craft cider will also be on tap.
 The cocktail menu accommodates every mood and taste, and like the beers, will be available by the glass or as jugs for sharing.